dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 * **Data Relocation** - *Relocation, migration, transcoding, transformation and conversion of the data belonging to the service*.
 In FluidCloud a service is defined as a set of service-components and the data belonging to the service.
 Relocation of data fundamentally means moving bits and bytes.
-Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#RFC?], which allows for fast and reliable data transfers.
+Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007], which allows for fast and reliable data transfers.
 Other solutions like the Zeta File System (ZFS) send/receive feature allow for snapshotting a dataset in constant time and allow easy relocation.
 Certainly upcoming technologies like Software Defined Networking can help when data path are needed on-demand to be established between to providers.

 # Architecture